flowsynx/plugin-postgresql/src/README.md

 ## Debugging Tips

-- Ensure the ConnectionString is correct and the database is accessible from the FlowSynx environment.
+- Ensure the `ConnectionString` is correct and the database is accessible from the FlowSynx environment.
-- Use parameter placeholders (@parameterName) in the SQL to prevent SQL injection and enable parameterization.
+- Use parameter placeholders (`@parameterName`) in the SQL to prevent SQL injection and enable parameterization.
-- Validate that all required parameters are provided in the Parameters dictionary.
+- Validate that all required parameters are provided in the `Params` dictionary.
-- If a query returns no results, verify that your SQL WHERE conditions are correct and the target table contains matching data.
+- If a query returns no results, verify that your SQL `WHERE` conditions are correct and the target table contains matching data.
+- For structured data operations, ensure the `Data` property is set to a valid object or collection as expected by the operation.

 ---